brianhouse/braid/docs/content.md

     1. [Signals](#signals)

-## Goals
+## <a name="goals"></a>Goals

 - **Idiosyncracy**
 Braid is a domain-specific language for a very specific set of concerns, namely my interest in gradually evolving rhythmic relationships and music with a relationship to data.
-It does not intend to be for general purpose music-making, nor does it have pedagogy in mind.

 - **Limited scope**
 Braid is MIDI-based, it's monophonic, and it's only a sequencer, not a synthesizer.
 It's intended to be used with things like the [Meeblip](https://meeblip.com/) and the [Korg Volca](http://i.korg.com/volcaseries) series, but you can wire it into a DAW, too.